Azalea x'Hino-Crimson' (Kurume hybrid)Item #0815 USDA Hardiness Zone: 6 - 9

 This Plant's Availability

 Hardy azalea thrives in cold climates!
-Profusion of single, crimson blooms appear early and continue through spring.
+The profusion of single, crimson blooms appear early and continue through spring.
 Premier flowering shrub for use as hedge, walkway border or in massed planting for impressive color display.
 Thrives dappled sunlight.
 Perfectly paired with dwarf conifers or in front of taller rhododendrons.
 Semi-evergreen.

 - DetailBotanical Pronunciation:az-ZAY-lee-uhDeciduous/evergreen:Semi-evergreenGrowth habit:SpreadingGrowth rate:ModerateAverage landscape size:Moderate grower to 2 to 4 ft. tall, 3 to 5 ft. wide.Foliage color:GreenBlooms:SpringFlower color:RedFlower attributesShowy FlowersGarden styleAsian/ZenDesign IdeasA perfectly sized azalea for high profile foundation planting.
 Attention getter at close range around outdoor living areas or to liven up dull shrub borders.
 Create irregular groups in sheltered locations around tree groves and in acidic soils in conjunction with conifers.
 Superior choice for both Chinese and Japanese inspired gardens.Companion PlantsThis azalea works nicely with other Asian garden plants such as Cheals Weeping Cherry, (Prunus serrulata 'Kiku-shidare-zakura'), Oshio Beni Japanese Maple, (Acer palmatum 'Oshio-Beni') and Silver Dragon Liriope, (Liriope spicata 'Silver Dragon').
 It's exceptional along side Orangee Flame Oregon Grape Holly, (Mahonia aquifolium 'Orangee Flame') or Deer Fern, (Blechum spicant).